sevvandi/SKSite/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-Thanks for visiting my site! :wave:  TESTING
+Thanks for visiting my site! :wave:

 I am a mathematician working on  data science related topics such as anomaly detection, meta-learning and streaming data.
 I conduct research on theoretical and real-world problems.
 For example,  visualizing anomalies in high dimensions is a very tricky business.
 How can we reduce dimensions in a way that anomalies are highlighted or brought to the forefront?
 (For details, see [dobin](https://sevvandi.github.io/dobin/index.html)).